 Further information on internal measures for promoting research can be found on the website of TU Berlin’s Research Department.

 The German Research Foundation (DFG) is particularly strong in providing assistance in the form of grants, measures, and programs for the advancement of postdocs.
-These include fellowships for research abroad, positions within research training groups, the possibility to apply for a temporary position as a principal investigator as well as funding to develop a junior research group within the Emmy Noether Programme.
+These include the Walter Benjamin program, fellowships for research abroad, positions within research training groups, the possibility to apply for a temporary position as a principal investigator as well as funding to develop a junior research group within the Emmy Noether Programme.

 The Fritz Thyssen Foundation finances junior scholars in temporary positions as principal investigators for a maximum of 3 years.